BenWarwick-Champion/adventofcode/README.md

 ## 2021

 Looking to try and solve the puzzles for each day in both Python and Rust, finishing a solution in at least one language within 24 hours of the puzzle unlocking.
 Rust is totally new for me this year so I am expecting a steep learning curve!

+## 2022

+Much busier year in general and found it a bit harder to find the time especially in later days.
+Still had a blast but very much just hacked together anything that worked when I could!

+## 2023